 Notwithstanding relatively scarce financial resources (and no doubt by dint of my mother’s hard work), we did travel outside this rural idyll while I was still young.
 We were close to my mother’s two sisters, one of whom lived with my cousins in London, while the other was married to a member of the British Army.
 I would spend some of the school holidays with my aunt and cousins in London while my mother was still working in Canterbury.
 Sometimes this would mean accompanying my aunt to her place of work in a primary school, where I joined her charges in the classroom.
-Thus, I was not only looked after, but also exposed to a family member’s involvement in the profession of education, while recalling marvelling at my aunt’s ability to command the attention of 30 young children and engage them in what appeared to be a passion for learning.
+Thus, I was not only looked after, but also exposed to a family member’s involvement in the profession of education, while recalling marvelling at my aunt’s ability to command the attention of 30 young children and engage them in a passion for learning.
 Around the same time, my mother began work at a local university and, by virtue of that, created a family connection to the bustling campus barely a mile up a hill from our house.

 As I grew into my teenage years, this university would provide work not only for my mother, but also for me, along with exposure to a seemingly vibrant, buzzing and cosmopolitan environment right on my doorstep.
 As I approached my late teens, one of my cousins began his university degree in the north of England, evidently enjoying his experience.
 While I was not particularly well applied in my own scholastic endeavours at the time, it did occur to me that a university encounter would be beneficial in multiple ways.
 Attendance at university thus became a focus for me too, adding a belated impetus to attain sufficient grades in my final school exams to pursue this goal.